dev-nicolaos/personal-site/src/content/thoughts/site-changelog-may-june-2024.md

 pubDate: "2024-06-30"
 ---

 The great thing about building a personal website/blog from scratch is that there are no limits on what you can do with it.
 The terrible thing about building a personal website/blog from scratch is that there are no limits on what you can do with it.
-Ideas start to piling up and what was supposed to be a fun way to share your ideas can become a never-ending checklist of unimplemented features.
+Ideas start piling up and what was supposed to be a fun way to share your ideas can become a never-ending checklist of unimplemented features.

 Its been really nice having a little free time to work on this site lately.
 Here's a quick roundup of some of the changes I've made over the last couple months.